How can stress affect your health…?

-It’s a well-known fact that insufficient sleep can have many negative influences on peoples’ lives.
+It’s a well-known fact that insufficient sleep can have many negative influences on people’s lives.
 Sleep deprivation affects decision-making, heightens stress levels, and leads to poor performance at work.
 If we’re worried about something, our stress levels increase, leading to a lack of sleep.
 A lack of sleep only serves to increase our stress levels, and so it continues.
 It’s a particularly vicious circle.
-Financial worries have been known to cause ‘severe stress anxiety’ in a quarter of adults in the UK.
+Financial stress has been known to cause ‘severe stress anxiety in a quarter of adults in the UK.
 And it is leading to a host of health complications such as high blood pressure, headaches, ulcers and digestive problems.

 Despite all the signs showing how stress is often the root cause of the majority of everyday problems, it is all too often ignored by a ‘super hero’ mentality held by multi-taskers who are perhaps unaware they are taking on too much or handling it in the wrong way.
 Busy people leading even busier lives can’t simply ‘switch off’ when they leave the office.
 Heavy schedules and demanding workloads give little time to relax and unwind, making it tough to get to sleep, and even tougher to stay asleep long enough to function properly the next day.

 Lying awake at night waiting for the alarm clock to go off in the morning will not only lead to tiredness and irritability the following day but will affect our decision-making.
 Negative feelings and emotions run high when we’re sleep-deprived, and the ability to solve problems can often result in more problems.